learn-co-curriculum/phase-0-html-validation/README.md

 2. In your **viewing tab**, navigate View &rarr; Developer &rarr; View Source _or_ press Command-Option-U. This will give you the "Source View" of the document
-3. Select the whole HTML contents in the file, and copy it
+3. Select the whole of the HTML contents in the file, and copy them
 4. In your web browser, navigate to [W3C's HTML Validator][valid8r] in a new tab
 5. If not already selected, select the tab that says "Validate by Direct